ValentimSts/SO/p1/README.md

 - Added update log to README.md file
 - Added TODO's all over the code with commented code, to be reviewed
 - Changed the i_node parameters to use pointers.
 Changed methods accordingly (need to review tfs_read)
+- Fixed some stuff, need to fix write/read (curr block incrementation).
+Commented on the copy_to_external files to compile the program, as it wouldn't run otherwise (need tfs_copy_to_external_file)

 ## J